itsschwer/pressure-drop/README.md

     - not configurable *(e.g. max drop stack size, recyclability)*
     - drops \[ *consumed* / *broken* \] items
     - drops all shoot in same direction — scatters messily once landed
+        - drop direction is fixed *(rather than using aim direction)*

 ## end
-- a tip: `/d .` is a shortcut to drop the newest item type in your inventory
+- a tip: `/d .` can be used to drop the newest item type in your inventory — experiment!